Is Nearly Wild Camping really just another term for Glamping?

 I have just joined but I can't see the locations in the Directory, is this a scam?

-Sometimes payment does not clear immediately, you can try logging out then back in again, also restating your browser (clear your browser's cache and cookies - how to do this depends on which browser you are using - see browsers Help) or logging on on another device.
+Sometimes payment does not clear immediately, you can try logging out then back in again, also restarting your browser (clear your browser's cache and cookies - how to do this depends on which browser you are using - see browsers Help) or logging on on another device.
+Occasionally there can be a delay of upto 48hrs before the Directory & Map will display and the 'permissions' have cleared.